 From a system protection perspective, the key to wind farm video monitoring is not just "installing cameras" but building a complete line protection system.
 In practice, protection is typically implemented at two levels:

-TECHWIN’s POE5-48 and POE6-48 are custom-developed for this application scenario.
+TECHWIN’s POE5-48 and POE6-48 ethernet lightning arrester are custom-developed for this application scenario.
 Using multi-stage protection circuits and a line-to-line limiting voltage scheme, they effectively suppress the impact of lightning electromagnetic pulses and switching overvoltages on PoE ports.
 They achieve low residual voltage and low insertion loss while maintaining transmission performance, ensuring no interference with video signals.
 These are ideal for protecting Ethernet system equipment in wind farm tower bases, interiors, and nacelles.

 For independently powered cameras installed in the wind turbine nacelle, on tower platforms, or around the field perimeter, both the power and network lines can become pathways for lightning intrusion.